District Contact / Advisory Committees

 Consultation for coordinated, collaborative and comprehensive PD design

-Advisory Committees provide opportunities for input and direction for ERLC professional learning programs and plans.
-Advisory Committees address the following consortia goals…
+The committees provide opportunities for input and direction for ERLC professional learning programs and plans and address the following consortia goals…

 - To facilitate professional development which supports the effective implementation of: